tnguyen14/grunt-tobiko/README.md

 - Styles: SCSS
 - JavaScript: RequireJS (AMD)

-There are plans to support browserify (CommonJS) and a gulp build system in the future.

 ## Project configurations
 Below are the default configuations used by the static site generator and they can be configured easily.
 When using generator-tobiko, you will be prompted to enter these values.